 Deborah is a frequent speaker for The Advocates’ Society, the Ontario and Canadian Bar Associations, and the American Bar Association on topics related to substantive law and procedure, including trial advocacy, professional responsibility and ethics, and practice management.
 She is a Member of The Advocates’ Society’s 10+ Standing Committee and the Collegiality, Mentoring & Membership Standing Committee.

-Deborah teaches as faculty for Osgoode Hall Law School’s Intensive Trial Advocacy Workshop, and Ryerson University’s LPP Trial Advocacy training program.
+Deborah teaches as faculty for Osgoode Hall Law School’s Intensive Trial Advocacy Workshop, and Toronto Metropolitan University’s LPP Trial Advocacy training program.
 She is a Sessional Instructor at the University of Windsor, Faculty of Law.

 Within our firm, Deborah is a Member of the Student Committee and a frequent speaker and instructor on internal CLE, mentorship and business development seminars.